 8 Things to Know About the Additional Child Tax Credit for Expats Abroad

 If you spent more than half of 2022 living outside of the US, pay careful attention when filing your taxes this year.
 Significant changes may affect your US Child Tax Credit.
 Some changes will apply to everyone, while others will apply only to Americans who had a main home in the US for more than half of 2022.

 Applies to Everyone – in the US and abroad

 We want to be sure you are getting the most tax savings you can.
 To help, we’ve put together this list of the eight most important things to know about the Additional Child Tax Credit.

 1. The age for qualifying dependents has decreased

-In 2023, while filing your 2022 tax return, you can claim children who were under the age of 17 by December 30th, 2022.
+In 2023, while filing your 2022 tax return (which includes Child Tax Credit), you can claim children who were under the age of 17 by December 30th, 2022.
 Be mindful, that in tax year 2021, they allowed for children up to 18 years old, that no longer applies in tax year 2022.

 2. The refundable amount has increased to $1,500 per qualifying child

 If you don’t owe any US taxes or you owe less than you plan to deduct via the Child Tax Credit, you can receive the remaining sum as a tax refund.
 For expats abroad, you can claim up to $1,500 as a tax refund.

 3. The deductible amount of the Child Tax Credits has decreased